moniqx4/cypress/README.txt

          - The way it allows you to work with the tests and review steps as needed, work perfectly for this usage.

          - Good to review with development, providing dev understands tool, otherwise if they don't they may require you re-run test in regular browser

+         - Can record your videos of test runs to their dashboard and will output some ok reports of the testruns.
+However, haven't figure out how to make it only run what I want and record those, seems to do everything I have.
+I'm sure its some setting somewhere I'm missing.

 Cons:
- - Chrome, as far as I can tell limited to Chrome.
+ - Chrome, as far as I can tell limited to Chrome and Electron.
+On the roadmap they have FireFox listed.
+ - Can be difficult to locate the cause and fix an error,that is caused by not doing something the way Cypress wants you to.

  Pros:
  - 1 package to install, has everything you need.
 No need to go and grab or update various pieces seperately